DanielRuskin1/form-service/README.md

 You can find more information on each part of the project in their respective folders.

+# Deployment Process

+The recommended deployment process is as follows:

+1. Run integration tests.
+See instructions in `integration-testing` folder.
+2. Run backend tests.
+See instructions in `backend` folder.
+3. Run frontend tests.
+See instructions in `frontend` folder.
+4. Deploy the backend to the appropriate environment (dev or prod).
+See instructions in `backend` folder.
+5. Deploy the frontend to the same environment.
+See instructions in `frontend folder.`

 # License

 This project is licensed under the Apache License.
 See the `LICENSE` file for more information.